Debt Consolidation 2026:Combine Loans and Save on Interest

 9. ECB Interest Rates and What They Mean for You

 The European Central Bank's key rates influence what banks charge for consumer loans.
-As of March 2026, the ECB deposit facility rate stands at 2.00% and the main refinancing rate at 2.15%.
-After a series of rate cuts from the peak of 4.00% in 2023, borrowing conditions have improved noticeably.
+The ECB deposit facility rate currently stands at 2.00% and the main refinancing rate at 2.15% (in effect since the June 2025 ECB decision).
+After a series of rate cuts from the 4.00% peak reached in 2023, borrowing conditions have improved noticeably.

 What this means in practice: If you took out a loan in 2023 or early 2024 when rates were higher, the current market may offer significantly better terms.
 That makes this a particularly good time to check whether consolidation could save you money.
 For a deeper look at rate trends, see our ECB interest rate guide for 2026.